wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 is scheduled on a pipelined functional unit, `scheduleInternal()` is called with `touchOccupancy` being `true` and `recordPort` being `false`, indicating that `occupancy` will be incremented by one as the result of uop issue, and that we do not care which port it is issued into.
-When we want to close the port, however, no actual uop is inserted into the window, and instead, we simply mark the port as in-use in the scheduled cycle to prevent later uops from being scheduled on the port.
+When we want to close the port, however, no actual uop is inserted into the window.
+Instead, we simply mark the port as in-use in the scheduled cycle to prevent later uops from being dispatched on the port.
 In this case both `touchOccupancy` and `recordPort` are `false` (see `poisonRange()` and the `else` branch of `schedule()`).
 In the last case, an uop requiring non-pipelined functional units is scheduled.
 We need to remember the port it is scheduled on and close the port for `extraSlots` cycles by setting both `touchOccupancy` and `recordPort` to `true`.
 This indicates that `occupancy` will be incremented, and that the member variable of the